MichaelAJMitchell/Ecnetica/mcq_algorithm_files/mcqs_structure.md

 ${param_name}_radians$ → Angle in radians
 ${param_name}_unit$ → Unit string ("degrees" or "radians")

+### options
+This can subsitute parameters and render them for display.
+Any caluations than need to be done should be in calulated parameters. options should use latex formating, with an estra backslash as the mcqs are stored in json.
+They do not need to start and end wth $$, the code adds this.
+Use ```\\text{}``` for any text in the options.
 ## calculated content
 ### id
 each mcq has an id, which is what's used to refer to it in most of the code.
 It is a random string of letters and numbers: mcq_id = str(uuid.uuid4()). it is generated when the mcqs are created.